-Gungahlin is a region located at the Northern side of the Canberra, in the Australian Capital Territory.
+Gungahlin is a region located on the Northern side of Canberra, in the Australian Capital Territory.
 Gungahlin is an aboriginal word meaning ‘little rocky hill’.

-With the school opening, a strong partnership was built between parish and school.
-This has continued with the opening of Good Shepherd Primary School in 2002, Mother Teresa Primary School in 2010 and St John Paul II College in 2013.
+With the school opening, a strong partnership was built between the parish and school.
+This has continued with the opening of Good Shepherd Primary School in 2002, Mother Teresa Primary School in 2010, and St John Paul II College in 2013.
 The Holy Spirit Early Learning Centre opened in 2016.

-The school logo consists of a pathway, people, the flame and the cross and represents the journey of the people of the Holy Spirit community.
-The three figures represent the relationship between children, parent and teacher.
+The school logo consists of a pathway, people, the flame, and the cross and represents the journey of the people of the Holy Spirit community.
+The three figures represent the relationship between children, parents and teacher.
 The flame is representative of the Holy Spirit, and the cross represents the gift of God’s son, Jesus.

-Over the years the school has peaked to over 800 students, with 28 classes and approximately 75 staff members under the Principalships of Kerry Mabbott, Elizabeth Moroney, Paul Russell, Tim Elliott and Anna D’Amico.
-The current Principal, Brad Gaynor, has led the school since 2017.
+Over the years the school has peaked to over 800 students, with 28 classes and approximately 75 staff members under the Principalships of Kerry Mabbott, Elizabeth Moroney, Paul Russell, Tim Elliott, Anna D’Amico, and Brad Gaynor The current Principal, Julie Wiley, has led the school since 2022.
 Throughout the years, the charism and spirituality of the Holy Spirit continues to drive us as we educate the next generation.